In this post, we’ll look at updating and deleting rows with ClickHouse. It’s the first of two parts.

 - There is a simpler way to do this if you have a table with an INSERT only workload, and a qualified partitioning key already exists.
 See this blog post.

-On my second post, we’ll show the actual process and example codes!
+In the second part of this series, we’ll show the actual process and example codes!